SinisterSpatula/RetroflagGpiGuides/Controls_Updater_Menu.md

 ## Updating your Controls_Menu_Updater itself

+  > Newer versions of the Controls_Updater_Menu will have a self-update function, and have additional enhancements like saftey checks before updating (making sure there is wifi connection before deleting the old versions and grabbing new versions).

 * [Connect to your GPi with SSH (Putty).](https://www.youtube.com/watch?v=aEJoQZBSlSs)
 * Log in (username pi and pw raspberry)
   * you should be at the pi@retropie:~ $